Tiendil/blog.feeds.fun/content/posts/2025-005-june-2025-in-feeds-fun/en.md

 - Improved performance of saving tags into the database.
 This fix should reduce spikes of DB connections usage and improve overall performance of the backend.
 - Added support for ZSTD compression for feed loading.

-This is short recap, the full detailed list of changes you may find in our [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md).
+This is a short recap, the full detailed list of changes you may find in our [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md).

 ## Roadmap